Specialist Services

 To prepare our service users towards independent living, Comfort Care has a holistic approach which involves social workers, psychiatrists, GPs, care workers, advocates and their extended families.

-Specifically, the services we offer through qualified and experienced staff, cover our three-tier ‘move on’ programme, high, medium, and floating (low level) support needs, from 24 hours a day to one hour a week.
+Specifically, the services we offer through qualified and experienced staff, cover our three-tier 'move on' programme, high, medium, and floating (low level) support needs, from 24 hours a day to one hour a week.
+Additionally we also now provide intensive 1:1 support 24 hours per day.

 We offer a one stop shop, “A complete solution to supported living” covering a full range of services: